 To plan an inclusive and accessible event, consideration should be given to the needs of participants with a broad range of varying abilities and circumstances.
 Think about what you need to accommodate people with physical, communication, and intellectual disabilities.
 Consider the needs of people with mental health issues, seniors, people with autism, people with dementia, parents with young children or people who don’t speak English.
 This can mean holding your event at a physically accessible venue, sending meeting materials ahead of time, having one or more quiet rooms, preparing alternate formats, providing sign language interpretation or translation and allowing participants to take the time they need to participate.

 - Create the right program with the right activities.
-When structuring your engagement event, consider offering different times of days and different days of the week to accommodate as many people as possible.
+When structuring your engagement event, include a meaningful acknowledgement of Indigenous lands.
+As you prepare your speaking notes, learn more about how you can decolonize your language.
+Also consider offering different times of days and different days of the week to accommodate as many people as possible.
 Similarly, when starting a meeting, ask participants if they require any accessibility accommodations and design your agenda with enough time to complete all activities, including making adjustments to the space after you learn of someone’s needs.
 Finally, if allowed or requested, share the agenda and meeting materials with participants in advance to give them time to review it and offer materials in different formats (electronic and hard copies) to accommodate different abilities.

 To learn more about how we design and deliver equitable engagement programs, click here.